cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 - _Integral_: Either the result of integration, or `NULL` if the integration was not successful.
 - _Success_: True if integration succeeded, false otherwise.

 To do the actual integration, I used Sympy again.
-Sympy is really special - a free and open-source computer algebra library written in pure Python.
+Sympy is really special---a free and open source computer algebra library written in pure Python.
 The following block of code can integrate lots of really complex functions!

 ```python
 import sympy as sp